onero/gRPC-chat/angular-client/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.1.

+## Deployment

+The image is deployed on [Dockerhub](https://hub.docker.com/repository/docker/adamino/grpc-chat-angular-client)

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.